-Systems with transformers connected to the output require special attention when designing transient profiles.
+Systems with transformers connected to the output require special attention when designing transient profiles (applicable to systems w/UPC).
 It is possible to design transients in which the DC Component of the periodic waveform is not zero.
 Attempting to push DC voltage through the transformer will cause saturation of the transformer.
 However, the output transformers are designed to support a single event, half-cycle dropout at 125 Vac primary voltage at 50 Hz without saturating.
 Continuous operation with an asymmetrical waveform (DC component \neq 0 Vdc) will cause saturation however.